A great violin is only great in the hands of a player...

 As with part-size instruments, if we don’t have what you want in stock we can have it made specially for you.
 Contact us if you would like to discuss commisioning a left-handed instrument.

-So far our violins have made it onto a number of performance stages, and we have sold instruments to classical and traditional players, professionals and keen amateurs.
+Our MSV instruments are played by classical and traditional players, professionals and keen amateurs.
 In tonal quality these violins are amongst the best handmade instruments currently available, and for a serious player they represent unbeatable value for money.